valtimo-platform/valtimo-documentation/using-valtimo/plugin/zaken-api/configure-zaken-api-plugin.md

 [here](/valtimo-implementation/modules/documenten-api.md).

 To configure this plugin the following properties have to be entered:
-- **URL** Contains the complete base URL of the Zaken API to connect to.
+- **URL.** Contains the complete base URL of the Zaken API to connect to.
 This generally includes the path `/api/v1/`.
-- **Authentication plugin configuration** Reference to another plugin configuration that will be used to add authentication to any request performed on the Zaken API.
+- **Authentication plugin configuration.** Reference to another plugin configuration that will be used to add authentication to any request performed on the Zaken API.
 If no option is available in this field a plugin has to be configured that is able to authenticate for the specific application that hosts the Zaken API. (e.g. OpenZaak)